juxor/afaq/markdown/secJ4.md

 In the face of economic stagnation and depression, attempts to generate more profits (i.e., increase exploitation) by increasing the authority of the boss grow.
-In addition, more people find it harder to make ends meet, running up debts to survive, face homelessness if they are made unemployed, and so on.
-This makes exploitation ever more visible and tend to push oppressed strata together in movements that seek to mitigate, and even remove, their oppression.
+In addition, more people find it harder to make ends meet, run up debts to survive, face homelessness if they are made unemployed, and so on.
+This makes exploitation ever more visible and tends to push oppressed strata together in movements that seek to mitigate, and even remove, their oppression.
 As the capitalist era has worn on, these strata have become increasingly able to rebel and gain substantial political and economic